noa-ehrenhalt/DataMining/README.md

 Command line search filters available:

-  -a : Animal ID represented by the format A0000000.
+  -a : Animal ID as listed on the LA County Animal Control or Petfinder website.
 Retrieves only that particular animal and may not be used in conjunction with other search options.

   -b : Breed represented by the breed name in all capital letters.
 See help for available breed names.